dreamportdev/Osdev-Notes/04_Memory_Management/01_Overview.md

 The heap is implemented above the VMM, for the kernel one:

 * Even when using more than one address space per process/thread this heap should be shared across all the address spaces.
 * The userspace heap, can be implemented separately, as a library, it doesn't matter.
-Every task/thread will have it's own one in it's own address space.
+Every task/thread will have its own one in its own address space.

 ## An Example Workflow